Trails of

 [3] Spring Canyon Fire Road

-About a half mile west of the parking area on Moorpark Road, the Los Robles trail turns sharply left up Space Mountain and becomes a single track.
+Description About a half mile west of the parking area on Moorpark Road, the Los Robles trail turns sharply left up Space Mountain and becomes a single track.
 Meanwhile, the fire road continues on as Spring Canyon Trail for nearly a mile.
-There are some gentle climbs and descents and the road is in pretty good condition so it is easy for novices, and people who like to go fast, can.
-Nevertheless, you should be careful because there is quite a bit of hiking and equestrian traffic on this trail.
-We never do this trail as an out-and-back; it's value is as part of a loop that goes up Space Mountain and comes down either Rosewood or the Felton St connector.
-For variety, the loop is just as much fun in reverse, going out on the Spring Canyon Trail and coming back down Space Mountain.
+There are some gentle climbs and descents and the road is in pretty good condition so it is easy for novice riders, and people who like to ride fast, can.
+Nevertheless, mountain bikers should be careful because there is quite a bit of hiking and equestrian traffic on this trail.
+This trail is as part of a loop that goes up Space Mountain and comes down either Rosewood or the Felton St connector, connecting the two on Lynn Road.

 Length (miles)